zombieyang/sd-ppp/readme.md

-# SD-PPP: Easily use photoshop in your StableDiffusion/ComfyUI
+# SD-PPP: Use photoshop as your SD/ComfyUI's workspace
 > ppp for Professional Photoshop Portal

 this extension/custom_node is mainly focus on getting/sending picture from/to Photoshop in ComfyUI or SD.
 You can manage your AI art by Photoshop and make Photoshop become the workspace of your SD/ComfyUI